 The Diploma in Heritage Resources helps prepare students to work in the expanding heritage sector in Newfoundland or elsewhere.
 Students with this diploma will be better able to compete for positions in museums and historic sites and for employment with heritage consultants, and to participate in contracts involving heritage policy and planning, all part of the increasing regional and global importance of cultural tourism.
 The diploma in Heritage Resources will also be an advantage to students wishing to study heritage or cultural resources management at the graduate level.

-This diploma program draws on the expertise of the Archaeology Unit, the Centre for Material Culture Studies, and individual faculty members in various departments and faculties.
+This diploma program draws on the expertise of faculty members in various departments and faculties.

 Admission to the Diploma in Heritage Resources program is limited and competitive.
 Students are advised to notify the Program Co-ordinator of their intention to apply for admission into this diploma program.
 Formal application is made through the Office of the Registrar, normally in the second semester of the student's second year of study.

 Students are required to complete a minimum of 30 credit hours of course work, including 6 credit hours in instructional field courses, from the lists of required and elective courses below, with:

 at least 15 credit hours from the Required Courses listed below, which must include 3 credit hours in a field course in Cultural Resources Management and at least 12 credit hours chosen from Material Culture, Archaeological Conservation, Collections Management, Introduction to Museums & Historic Sites and Tourism Management.

 at least 12 credit hours from the Elective Courses listed below, chosen to include at least 3 credit hours in a course designated as an instructional field course.
 Instructional field-oriented courses will deal with a wide array of artifact-related research in historic sites/museums.
 These instructional field courses will be advertised by the Program Co-ordinator.